TechnicalDev/todoapp-prework/README.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

 **Answer:** Android app development is interesting as the app is built native to the OS.
 I have mostly worked on web based apps and making them responsive to fit in a mobile/tablet layout.
- I am currently looking into developing hybrid apps with ionic and reactive native which is apckaged natively into android.
+ I am currently looking into developing hybrid apps with ionic and reactive native which is packaged natively into android.

 ## License